talkable/talkable-docs/source/advanced_features/customer_service_portal/use_case_3.rst

 .. image:: /_static/img/advanced_features/customer_service_portal/fraud_settings.png

-4. If it’s not obvious why the customer was flagged for self referral (meaning that none of these three items matched), then you should click “Details” to dive deeper.
+4. If it’s not obvious why the customer was flagged for self-referral (meaning that none of these three items matched), then you should click “Details” to dive deeper.

 5. Inspect to see if any other “blocked reasons” appear.
 In the below case, we see that not only do the email addresses